RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 @@
 @@

-I am a Postdoc at Caltech, hosted by [Joel Tropp](https://tropp.caltech.edu/) in the CMS Department.
-In spring 2024, I finished my Ph.D. from NYU advised by [Christopher Musco](https://www.chrismusco.com).
+I am a Postdoc at UC Berkeley, hosted by [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/) in the Stats Department and ICSI.
+Before that, I was a Postdoc at Caltech working with [Joel Tropp](https://tropp.caltech.edu/).
+Before that, I finished my Ph.D. at NYU advised by [Christopher Musco](https://www.chrismusco.com).

 <!-- To compile this for publishing, run `serve(single=true, clear=true, is_final_pass=true)` and upload the _site directory.
 Be sure to also run `using Franklin`.
 I'm using github to auto-compile it now though, so I shouldn't need to do this anymore. -->